SoberDocs/soberdocs.github.io/md/faq.md

 ## Q: Will Sober be released on Flathub?
 A: Probably not, if ever.
 The Sober devs have said that there's no advantages to add Sober on Flathub, other than increasing user count.

+---

+## Q: Does it work with VR?
+A: No, as the Android version doesn't have support for VR.
+The Quest version is only on built on ARM and under a translation layer, it performs horribly.